 At another station the boy of the family was totally fascinated by my helmet with the racing cover and the racing goggles.
 I put the helmet on his head and hit it with the hand so he ́d experience the protection of the helmet.
 Both of us and the family laughed a lot.
 Later he wanted me to choose his fat paint pony as my next ride but his father insisted I take another one.
 The boy was so disappointed and I felt really sorry for him so I gave him my spare pair of racing goggles.

-Q: Tell us about your favorite horse from the derby!
+Q: Tell us about your favorite horse from the Mongol Derby!
 Why was it your favorite?

 I needn’t have worried.
-He was a gent and he flew but the best bit about him was we had to jump across a river into a bog.
+He was a gent and he flew.
+But the best bit about him came to light when we had to jump across a river into a bog.
 The little guy took a massive leap from one bank to the next but didn’t quite make it.
 We both had our noses touching the bog!!
 I was waiting for a very muddy and wet fall but he steadied himself, gathered his strength and then scrambled over the bank.
 Not many horses would have got themselves out of the situation.

 He was a star.
 When I told his herder how good his stallion was the smile on his face was one I’ll never forget.
 The nomads definitely love their horses.